pivotal/docs-tap/api-validation-scoring/about.hbs.md

 # Overview of API Validation and Scoring

 > **Caution** The APIx package used for API scoring and validation is deprecated.
-> It will be removed in TAP 1.8.
+> It will be removed in Tanzu Application Platform 1.8.

 API Validation and Scoring focuses on scanning and validating an OpenAPI specification.
 The API specification is generated from the [API Auto Registration](../api-auto-registration/about.hbs.md).